xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

 Today I am presenting hours of research about a (appearently) simple question: "How can I maintain security in my cloud?".
 The task is to enable a simple but mightful possibility to secure spring cloud services down to method invocation level, having a central point of where users and authorities can be assigned.

 To achieve this as efficient as possible, OAuth2 is the solution.

 In this article we are going to implement a authorization service holding user authorities and client information, and a resource service with protected resources, using Spring OAuth2 and JSON Web Tokens (JWT).
 I will demonstrate how the resource server can host a RESTful resource, having different security levels, which is defined in example authorities "FOO_READ" and "FOO_WRITE".

 The implementation can be downloaded and tested on my [GitHub Repository](https://github.com/xetys/spring-cloud-oauth2-example).

-Since I am really new to Spring and Spring Cloud including all its concepts, this was a quite hard way oof research.
+Since I am really new to Spring and Spring Cloud including all its concepts, this was a quite hard way of research.
 This might sound weird, but at the beginning I couldn't get, why they are all talking about Facebook/GitHub authentication in context of how to secure internal data.
 It was leading to an obvious question:

 ### Why OAuth2?

 Despite microservices are a rather new topic in modern software development, OAuth2 is a well known authorization technology.
-It is widely used, to give developers of web application to acces users data at Google/Facebook/GitHub directly from the foreign services in a secure way.
+It is widely used, to give developers of web application to access users data at Google/Facebook/GitHub directly from the foreign services in a secure way.
 But before I explain more details, I will first refocus, what we initially want to achieve: cloud security.

 So, what could we do generally, to gain/forbid access to resources inside the cloud to users?
 Let's take some dumb stupid ways.

 We could secure the edge server, assuming all the acces to our data will go through it.
 This is nearly the same as you would do with classic Spring Mvc Security.
-But there is no way of method mecurity and, what is the most important: your data is insecure from inside.
+But there is no way of method mscurity and, what is the most important: your data is insecure from inside.

 Other way: We share the user credential database for all services and authenticate the user on each service before access.
 Sounds somehow really stupid, but it's actually a working approach with all the spring security features avaible.